WustmannMatthias/PHP-Modeler/README.md

 $ sudo git clone https://github.com/WustmannMatthias/PHP-Modeler
 ```

-Make your server owner of the /data directory of the project :
+Fill informations about your neo4j database into the /data/general_settings/database file of the project, and then make your server owner of the /data directory of the project :
 ```
 $ cd PHP-Modeler
 $ sudo chown -R www-data:www-data data